shubhamkale119/Intsall_jenkins_on_EC2/README.md

       sudo systemctl start jenkins

-- Add 8080 port with EC2 instance Public ip address
+- Add security group as 8080 port with EC2 instance in the security policy